lf-edge/eden/README.md

 #### Docker Image with volume

-If Docker image contains `Volume` annotation inside, Eden will add volumes for every of it.
+If Docker image contains `Volume` annotation inside, Eden will add volumes for every mention of volume.
 You can modify behavior with `--volume-type` flag:

 * choose type of volume (`qcow2`, `raw` or `oci`)